-Discursive psychology is, however, more than the application of concepts and methods from discourse analysis and CA in the traditional realm of social psychology, even though this was its origin.
-Much of the most articulate and insistent theorizing of social constructionism has emerged from social psychology, for example in John Shotter's (1993) book, Conversational Realities (see also Billig 1991; Gergen 1982, 1991).
-Psychology, which studies the interface between individuals, cognition and society, needs to theorize 'reality' - arguably more urgently than other disciplines.
-Shotter's argument, like that of Potter and Wetherell, is that psychology and most social science has tended to seek out invariance, and ignore the processes (the 'ethnomethodological' processes) through which we come to see the world as stable:
+Discursive psychology is, however, more than the application of concepts and methods from discourse analysis and CA in the traditional realm of social psychology, even though this may have been its origins.
+Much of the most articulate and insistent theorising of social constructionism has emerged from social psychology, for example in John Shotter's (1993) book, Conversational Realities (see also Billig 1991; Gergen 1982; 1991).
+Psychology, studying the interface between individuals, cognition and society, needs to theorise 'reality' - arguably more urgently than other disciplines.
+Shotter's argument, like that of Potter and Wetherell, is that psychology and most social science has tended to seek out invariance, and ignore the processes by which we come to see the world as stable: